realmocean/realmocean-site/versioned_docs/version-1.6.0/expanding/horizontal-scaling.md

 ---

 ## Upgrade
-Upgrading an HA cluster of Appwrite must be done manually following these steps, make sure to choose the most-quite time in your server.
+Upgrading an HA cluster of Appconda must be done manually following these steps, make sure to choose the most-quite time in your server.

 1. Create a strong replication of your client server.
 You want to create a strong one, so the inside process will be as fast as possible
 2. Don't give the new server the load-balancer tag
-3. Edit the docker-compose.yml file change the Appwrite image version to new one
+3. Edit the docker-compose.yml file change the Appconda image version to new one
 4. Run docker compose up -d that will download the new image and update the infrastructure to the latest version
-5. In case there's a need of migrate run docker exec appwrite migrate
+5. In case there's a need of migrate run docker exec appconda migrate
 6. Turn off the new server
 7. Take a snapshot of the new server
 8. Delete the new server